eurohat1984/FractalEurope/india.md

 * [Hindustan Times: Trudeau 'Complains' Against India During Talks With World Leaders](https://www.youtube.com/watch?v=BZouC4QiCHE)
 * [Financial Times: Ottawa attempts to mend rift with New Delhi over murder of Sikh separatist](https://www.ft.com/content/146b4e53-07aa-4cc0-9ed7-064532fbb39c)
 * [Nijjar Wikipedia Page](https://en.wikipedia.org/wiki/Hardeep_Singh_Nijjar#Allegation_of_Indian_responsibility)
-* Interestingly a bunch of memes went around twitter mocking Trudeau with *alternative* topic summaries that end in *'We also spoke about India'*
+* Interestingly a bunch of twitter memes went around indian media outlets mocking Trudeau.
+Various fictional stories that end in *'We also spoke about India'*.
+The lack of a good punch line makes me suspect this is pushed by the Modi/BJP IT army moreso than naturally shared.

 ## Corruption
 Context